Wouldn’t it be nice to see how your print will look before actually printing it? You can! Well, sort of…

 The image in soft proof view using the Perceptual Intent.
 When printing very saturated images such as this onto matte and fine art papers, we generally suggest that the Perceptual Intent is utilized.

 Selecting the Simulate Paper Color option will automatically select the Simulate Black Ink option.
 The Simulate Paper Color option will restrict the tonal range of the monitor the limited range of tones that your paper can reproduce.
 You will likely be surprised at how flat this option makes your image appear.
 Some people find that using the Simulate Paper Color option is too hard to get used to.
 Especially when soft proofing matte papers which have a narrow tonal range compared to coated papers.
 Regardless of whether or not you use it, reviewing your image as a soft proof can be very valuable in pointing areas of you image that could be improved prior to printing.
 That really is the value of soft proofing after all; the ability to fix your image based on how it will look printed.

 The image in soft proof view with the Simulate Paper Color and Simulate Black Ink selected

 After you have decided upon a rendering intent, select the OK button to apply the soft proof settings.
 This will keep you in soft proof view which will allow you to edit your image further with an eye toward how it will print.

-(Note: When you are viewing the soft proof, the title bar of the image will reflect the color space conversion that is being simulated incorporating a backslash with the name of the profile after the file name.
-In this instance, Figure 2 is with it off, and Figure 3 is with it on.)
+Note: When you are viewing the soft proof, the title bar of the image will reflect the color space conversion that is being simulated incorporating a backslash with the name of the profile after the file name.

 The soft proof is the closest your monitor will ever look to your print.
 If you are not happy with how your image looks as a soft proof, then it is necessary to perform additional image editing.
 Often your soft proof will benefit from an increase in contrast using a Curves adjustment layer.
 It is also common to notice a color cast that you hadn’t noticed prior to soft proofing.